AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Results

 \subsection{End-to-End Workflow Demonstration}

 The benchmark is initiated by submitting the following natural-language prompt to the AutoMOOSE chat interface: \begin{quote} \itshape Run a grain growth simulation at $T = \{300, 450, 600, 750\}$\,K with $\sigma = 0.708$\,J\,m$^{-2}$, $w_\mathrm{GB} = 14$\,nm, $M_0 = 2.5\times10^{-6}$\,m$^4$\,J$^{-1}$\,s$^{-1}$, $Q = 0.23$\,eV~\cite{schoenfelder1997}.
-Use 15 Voronoi grains on a $1000\times1000$\,nm$^2$ domain with a $12\times12$ mesh (uniform refinement level~3) and periodic boundary conditions. \end{quote} From this single prompt, the five-agent pipeline executes the complete simulation campaign without any further user input.
+Use 15 Voronoi grains on a $1000\times1000$\,nm$^2$ domain with a $12\times12$ mesh (uniform refinement level~3) and periodic boundary conditions. \end{quote} From this single prompt, the six-agent pipeline executes the complete simulation campaign without any further user input.
 The Architect ($f_1$) parses the sweep intent and decomposes the request into four independent simulation tasks, each populating a separate plan $\mathcal{P}_i$ (Eq.~\eqref{eq:simplan}).
 The Input Writer ($f_2$) generates a syntactically valid, physically correct \texttt{.i} file for each task via its six specialized sub-agents, converting the user-specified parameters $\{\sigma, w_\mathrm{GB}, M_0, Q\}$ to phase-field coefficients $\{L, \mu, \kappa\}$ through Eq.~\eqref{eq:model_params}.
-The Runner ($f_3$) dispatches all four jobs concurrently via the \texttt{run\_sweep} MCP tool, achieving a sweep wall-clock time of $T_\mathrm{sweep} \approx 22{,}820$\,s --- a $1.8\times$ speedup over serial execution ($\sum_i T_i \approx 41{,}261$\,s; Table~\ref{tab:sweep_timing}).
-Where runtime failures arise, the Reviewer ($f_4$) diagnoses and resolves them autonomously without user intervention (Section~\ref{sec:failure_recovery}).
+The Runner ($f_3$) dispatches all four jobs concurrently via the \texttt{run\_sweep} MCP tool.
+Because the cases are mutually independent, the sweep is embarrassingly parallel and its wall-clock time is bounded by the slowest single run (Eq.~\eqref{eq:sweep_time}), $T_\mathrm{sweep} \approx 22{,}820$\,s, rather than the serial sum ($\sum_i T_i \approx 41{,}261$\,s; Table~\ref{tab:sweep_timing}), a $1.8\times$ reduction in wall-clock time.
+We emphasize that this is a workflow-level scheduling effect from concurrent job dispatch, not a solver-level acceleration: AutoMOOSE does not modify or speed up MOOSE's numerics, and the figure simply reflects that independent sweep cases run in parallel rather than in sequence.
+Where a run fails to execute, the Reviewer ($f_4$) flags it and, for recoverable time-step divergences, the closed-loop recovery module applies a bounded correction (Section~\ref{sec:failure_recovery}).
 On successful completion, the Visualization agent ($f_5$) extracts grain-count trajectories from the \texttt{GrainTracker} CSV output, fits the coarsening law (Eq.~\eqref{eq:Nt}) to recover $\{\tilde{k}(T_i)\}$, and performs Arrhenius regression to extract $Q_\mathrm{fit}$.

 Table~\ref{tab:pipeline_perf} summarises agent-level performance across the benchmark.
 The complete pipeline --- from prompt submission to publication-ready kinetics analysis --- required approximately $380$\,min ($\approx 6.3$\,h) of total wall-clock time, dominated by MOOSE compute time at $T = 750$\,K ($22{,}820$\,s).
 The active human effort in AutoMOOSE is limited to composing the single prompt; by contrast, an experienced researcher hand-authoring four input files and performing kinetics analysis manually would require comparable active scripting effort in addition to the same compute time.
 The adaptive time-stepper grew $\Delta t$ from 25\,ns to $\sim\!284$\,ns as grain boundary curvature diminished, with peak mesh resolution of $\sim\!261{,}000$ degrees of freedom per run.